What is ‘Other’ Data on iPhone:iPad and How to Clear It

 What is System Data on iOS and iPadOS?

-If you are wondering what the “System Data” section includes, you should know that it comprises everything that doesn’t fall in the bracket of the predefined categories.
+If you are wondering what the “System Data” section in your iPhone’s storage includes, you should know that it comprises everything that doesn’t fall in the bracket of the predefined categories.
 According to Apple, the storage category consists of non-removable things such as offline translation languages, fonts, dictionaries, Siri voices, logs, cache, local keychain data, CloudKit Database, and more.
 Long story short, it’s a cluster of a variety of miscellaneous data that exists on your iOS device.

 How to View System Data on iOS and iPadOS